deeprajsinghsisodiya/Riverpod-Tips-Tricks./README.md

 # Riverpod-Tips-Tricks.

 ---
+#### Related to asynloding indicatior
+Progress is unrelated to retry
+You can just set it with state = AsyncLoading(progress: .1) It's for enabling a ProgressIndicator where the spinner isn't random.

+For example you could sync it with the amount of bytes downloaded VS total bytes requested.

+It's not automatical though

+---

 #### I create a ref.listen in build that feeds a ValueListenable, and then I can listen on that.